miamatriarx/miamatriarx/.github/ISSUE_TEMPLATE/other.md

 **Do you have any additional information?**
 Provide any additional information relevant to your issue.

-**How can we contact you if we need more information?** i.e. @username
+By submitting this issue you agree to follow our [code of conduct](https://github.com/miamatriarx/miamatriarx/code_of_conduct.md) and that your contribution will fall under the [MIT](https://github.com/miamatriarx/miamatriarx/license.md) license.

-By submitting this issue you agree to follow our [code of conduct](https://github.com/miamatriarx/miamatriarx/code_of_conduct.md) and that any contribution you make will fall under the [MIT](https://github.com/miamatriarx/miamatriarx/license.md) license, in doing so you agree to our terms and void all claims to intellectual propertly or copyright.
+@miamatriarx